SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 J-Church: This line goes along Market Street to the Castro.
 It then continues on to Noe Valley.

-One of the most popular San Francisco public transportation options is the famed cable cars.
+One of the most popular San Francisco public transportation options is our famed cable cars.
 Even if you aren't heading to a specific destination, I’d highly recommend taking a cable car ride while you are here.

 Oh...and the seats are usually small, so get ready to cozy up with your neighbors.

 If you really love to explore, then getting around San Francisco by walking is the best.
 SF is small, and you can easily get to many destinations on foot.
-It might take a little longer but will allow you to stop along the way to check out our colorful murals and admire some of our hidden gems.

 I've created some itineraries to help you plan out your visit and see as much as possible.
 This will allow you to do some exploring on foot and also with transportation options.